Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and

 This is a great source to find ideas for your own bookmarks.
 You can find many how-tos and pictures to inspire you.
 There will be ideas you would never have thought of on your own.
 It is truly amazing.

 Check online for various craft sites and see what others are doing.
 Copy them or let them inspire you.
 There is a lot of fun out there in creating bookmarks.
 You might discover some really cool gifts to give your fellow book lovers.

-No matter what approach you decide to take, this is a great project for kids, specialty groups, for the elderly, and as an activity to do in solitude.
-Creating bookmarks inspires reading and make great gifts for kids’ classes and coworkers.
+No matter what approach you decide to take, this is a great project for kids, specialty groups, and the elderly, and as an activity to do in solitude.
+Creating bookmarks inspires reading and makes great gifts for kids’ classes and coworkers.